The Average Salary of Stockbrokers (Illustrated Guide)

 Market fluctuations and the economic environment affect the demand for stockbrokers.

-Many people who became wealthy started out as stockbrokers, including Warren Buffett and Chris Gardner.
+Many people who became wealthy started out as stockbrokers, including Warren Buffett and Chris Gardner (as I mentioned earlier).